-* Note: at the time of this writing, if using SQL authentication, the user account must have sysadmin privileges within the SQL instance.
+At the time of this writing, the user account (Windows or SQL authentication) must have sysadmin privileges for the SQL Server instance.

 - All metrics immediately go into a state of maintenance (they will appear grey within the Insight),

-- No new alerts for this instance will appear in the dashboard.
+- No new alarms for this instance will appear in the dashboard,

-- No warning or critical logging of threshold breaches within the Insight log.
+- No warning or critical logging of threshold breaches will occur within the Insight log.

-Pro Tip: Starting all Insights in maintenance mode automatically can be enabled in SQL Agent Insight’s Preferences.
+Additionally, the option to starting all Insights in maintenance mode automatically can be enabled in SQL Agent Insight’s preferences.

-In some cases, not all actions will pass verification, as indicated by the red margin of the action that failed (1), and by the Open Insight button being disabled.
-To see further information regarding any errors during verification, click on the Errors tab (2).
-You should correct any issues identified, and click on the Test Connection button when resolved.
+In some cases, not all actions will pass verification, as indicated by the red margin of the action that failed.
+Additionally, the Open Insight button is disabled.
+To see further information regarding any errors during verification, click on the Errors tab, correct any issues identified, and click on the Test Connection button when resolved.